qbicsoftware/rmageddon-cli/doc/Rmageddon.md

 The subcommand ``build`` is a small helper tool, that is able to parse ``sessionInfo`` output from R and extracts the package names with versions.

-It then takes these and checks on `Anaconda cloud`__ if these are available in one of the pre-defined channels `[default, r, bioconda]`.
+It then takes these and checks on [Anaconda Cloud](https://anaconda.org/) if these are available in one of the pre-defined channels `[default, r, bioconda]`.
 If successful, it will automatically add the corresponding conda package with version in the `environment.yml`.
 If a package cannot be found, a warning is printed on the command-line.
 If a specified version of a package is not found, it prints the available versions on the command-line.

 To start the build, be sure you have an active internet connection and run it with: